 *The script is devoid of any trace of…

 2005 saw the release of two strikingly similar horror films, the exceptional The Descent and the terrible The Cave.
 Both feature a group of mostly young people trapped in a cave filled with blood-lusting creatures, who gradually decimate the group.
 Whereas the former was terrifying and very effectively claustrophobic, the latter is a trite mess of clichés and poor acting.
 It reaches none of the uncompromising terror of its counter-part and more often than not had me smirking at the uninspired dialogue.

 Comparisons between the two are inevitable, as unfair as that may seem, but there is really no contest here, because The Descent did such an incredible job at using the strengths of its location to their absolute best.…

 Its like Sanctum, but with monsters.
-An equally incapable armature team (supposedly the best in the world) gets to explore a big cave somehwere in Romanian.
-Much like Sanctum, this "best-in-the-world-at-what-they-do" team, manage to screw everything up, and then they're fucked because.. and I quote the film "Who's fucking going to save us, huh?!
+An equally incapable armature team (supposedly the best in the world) gets to explore a big cave somewhere in Romanian.
+Much like Sanctum this "best-in-the-world-at-what-they-do" team, manages to screw everything up, and then they're fucked because.. and I quote the film "Who's fucking going to save us, huh?!
 They would send in the professionals, the best team!
 Well guess what, that's us!
 We're the rescue team!"

 You may laugh, I sure did.